frobijn/nF_nanoframework.github.io/content/versioning/tools-configuration.md

 ![Configurations for versioning strategies](../../images/versioning-devices-configuration.png)

-- A [local tools](#local-tools) directory (controlled update strategy only).
+- A [firmware archive](#firmware-archive) directory that contains the firmware packages for the device types your software is intended to be deployed to.
-- A [firmware archive](#firmware-archive) that contains the firmware packages for the device types your software is intended to be deployed to.
+- A [local tools](#local-tools) directory; only required for the controlled update strategy.
-- A list of [NuGet packages](#nuget-package-list) used in .NET **nanoFramework** projects.
+- A file (e.g., *NuGetPackages.txt*) that lists the [NuGet package versions](#nuget-package-list) to be used in .NET **nanoFramework** projects.
 - A description of the [configuration and devices](#configuration-and-devices) as stored in `nano.devices.json` files.

 The first three components are created by running commands.
 These can be combined in an [update script](#update-script) that, in case of the daily update strategy, can be run every day.

-To each .NET **nanoFramework** project for which a consistency check is required a [NuGet package](#consistency-verification-task) should be added that verifies the consistency of the NuGet packages used by the project, the packages in the NuGet package list and the firmware for the devices the projects is intended to be deployed to.
+A [NuGet package](#consistency-verification-task) should be added to each .NET **nanoFramework** project for which a consistency check is required.
+The package installs a MSBuild task that verifies the consistency of the NuGet packages used by the project with the packages in the NuGet package list and the firmware for the devices the projects is intended to be deployed to.

 ## Local tools